xdrpp/stc/stc.1.md

 Various options modify the transaction as it is being processed, notably `-sign`, `-key` (which implies `-sign`), and `-u`.

-The human-readable Textual form of the transaction is automatically derived from the XDR, with just a few special-cased types.
-The format of key line is "`Field-Name: Value Comment`".
+The human-readable text form of the transaction is automatically derived from the XDR, with just a few special-cased types.
+The format of is a series of lines of the form "`Field-Name: Value Comment`".
 The field name is the XDR field name but with each component capitalized.
 There must be no space between the field name and the colon.
 After the colon comes the value for that field.
 Anything after the value is ignored.  stc sometimes places a comment there, such as when an account ID has been configured to have a comment (see the FILES section below).

 The fields with specially formatted values are as follows: